-In some cases, hospitalization
+In some cases, hospitalization is unavoidable.

-unavoidable.
 Hospitals have developed clearly demarcated 'zones' to reflect the likelihood of viral cross-contamination.
 Patients with confirmed COVID-19 must be grouped with other carriers of the virus.
-However, delays in viral diagnosis can apparently mean good, but infected and shedding patients can enter ostensibly "clean" zones.
+However, delays in viral diagnosis may apparently mean well, but infected and shedding patients may enter ostensibly "clean" zones.